||Do delinquency case rates vary by age and offense?

 - Case rates increased continuously with age across all offense categories.

 - The increase in case rates between age 13 and age 17 was sharpest for drug offenses.
-In 2012, the drug offense case rate for 17-year-olds was seven times the rate for 13-year-olds.
+In 2013, the drug offense case rate for 17-year-olds was more than seven times the rate for 13-year-olds.

 - For public order offenses, the case rate for 17-year-olds was nearly four times the rate for 13-year-olds; for property offenses, the 17-year-old rate was three times the rate for 13-year-olds; for person offenses, the 17-year-old rate was twice the rate for 13-year-olds.